lskatz/Kalamari/docs/DATABASES.md

 Some sections are not filled out yet.
 Contributions in the form of pull requests are welcome for instructions.

+## The easy button

+If you don't really want to read any of this, then there is a script for you.
+This script downloads and formats for Kraken1 and Kraken2.

+    bash bin/downloadKalamari.sh

+If you want to know more details, move onto the next section.

 ## Init

 Start off with a few environmental variables, regardless of your target database.